axiomiety/c4c_t4i/README.md

 - [ ] use `grunt` instead of `npm` for all the wiring?
 - [ ] save the mongodb data locally and mount through the container
 - [ ] authentication much?
+- [X] provide a way to generate models based on sample objects (did this for `QuestionSet` - should be easy to replicate)